NTPC starts India’s first green hydrogen blending operation in PNG network

 After the start of blending operation, NTPC Kawas held awareness workshops for township residents with help of GGL officials.

-Petroleum and Natural Gas Regulatory Board (PNGRB), the regulatory body has given approval for 5% vol./vol. blending of green hydrogen with PNG to start with and the blending level would be scaled phase wise to reach 20%.
-Green hydrogen when blended with natural gas reduces CO2 emissions keeping net heating content same.
+Petroleum and Natural Gas Regulatory Board (PNGRB), the regulatory body has given approval for 5% vol. /vol. blending of green hydrogen with PNG to start with and the blending level would be scaled phase-wise to reach 20%.
+Green hydrogen when blended with natural gas reduces CO2 emissions keeping net heating content the same.

 This feat is achieved only by few select countries like UK, Germany, and Australia etc. This would bring India at the centre stage of the global hydrogen economy.
 India would not only reduce its hydrocarbon import bill significantly but can also bring forex ashore by being a green hydrogen and green chemicals exporter to the world.